nteract/papermill/CONTRIBUTING.md

 ### Building Documentation

 The documentation is built using the [Sphinx](http://www.sphinx-doc.org/en/master/) engine.
-To contribute, edit the [RestructuredText (`.rst`)](https://en.wikipedia.org/wiki/ReStructuredText) files to make changes and additions.
+To contribute, edit the [RestructuredText (`.rst`)](https://en.wikipedia.org/wiki/ReStructuredText) files in the docs directory to make changes and additions.

 Once you are done editing, to generate the documentation, just run the documentation specific tests.